What you need to know about Mallorca before you come on holiday!

 Mallorca also has a wide range of Caves to visit

-- The Coves de Campanet have an area of 3200 m² and a route close to 500 m.
-The caves stand out for the delicacy and exuberance of their calcareous deposits in the form of stalactites and stalagmites, also called speleothems by geologists.
-They are open daily from 10am.
+- The Coves de Campanet they are open daily from 10am.
 You can get your tickets at their box office from 16€.
 (Camí de Ses Coves, 07310 Campanet)

-- The Caves of Artá feature a horizontal journey exceeding 700 metres and a surface area of approximately 6,000 m2.
-They are open daily; May to October from 10am to 6pm & November to April from 10am to 5pm.
+- The Caves of Artá are open daily; May to October from 10am to 6pm & November to April from 10am to 5pm.
 Tickets can be purchased in advance here.
 (Ctra. de las Cuevas, S/N 07589 Capdepera, Canyamel)

-- In 1906, while digging for water to make a well, a treasure was discovered a few minutes from Palma: the Genova Caves.
-You can visit these caves from Wednesday to Sundayfrom 10am to 6pm.
+- Genova Caves.
+You can visit these caves from Wednesday to Sunday from 10am to 6pm.
 Tickets from 12€ at their box office.
 (Carrer Barranc, 45 07015 Palma, Illes Balears )

-- Located on the east coast of Mallorca, more specifically in the town of Porto Cristo, the Caves of Drach are undoubtedly one of the island’s top tourist attractions, extending for almost 1,200 metres in lengthand reaching a maximum depth of 25 metres below ground level.
-The caves conceal a large underground lake, Lake Martel, regarded as one of the biggest underground lakes in the world.
+- The Caves of Drach are undoubtedly one of the island’s top tourist attractions.
 Open from November 1st to March 12th from 10.30am with last visit being 3.30pm & from March13th to October 31st from 10am with last visit being at 5pm.
 Tickets from 9€ at their box office and online.
 (Ctra Cuevas s/n 07680 Porto Cristo)

 Plane, train, tram, bus and metro schedule